-Of course, Mileena is not actually Kitana’s twin at all, but a clone created by mixing Kitana’s essence with that of a Tarkatan monster man.
+Of course, Mileena is not actually Kitana’s twin at all, but a clone created by mixing Kitana’s essence with that of a Tarkatan monster person.
 As a result, her mask conceals a hideous mouth full of sharp fangs, which you might think would be hard to conceal when she’s supposed to be Kitana’s sister, but whatever.
 Maybe they just don’t spend much time together, as it’s said Mileena doesn’t like Kitana very much.
 The 2011 reboot made it so Mileena was created during the events of MKII to replace Kitana (who is unaware of her own origins until she discovers Mileena’s existence) as Shao Kahn’s heir and loyal follower.

-In this game, Mileena is a very effective character and able to pull off some badass combos, although I must say her fatalities here are kind of lackluster especially compared to the horrifying shit she does in the newer games.
+In this game, Mileena is a very effective character and able to pull off some incredible combos, although I must say her fatalities here are kind of lackluster especially compared to the horrifying shit she does in the newer games.
 She is also my favorite character in MKII and basically every game she shows up in.

 Baraka (Richard Divizio):

 The sorcerer has been granted back his youth by Shao Kahn.
 He’s still capable of turning into any of the other playable characters and can shoot skull fireballs, which have at least been made less overpowered since the first game.
 Shang Tsung also has a really cool secret fatality where he morphs into this game’s sub-boss and punches the opponent in half.
 Also acts as the arcade mode’s… what do you call the boss before the sub-boss?
 Sub-sub-boss?